 Cross addiction is not a sign of weakness.
 It can disguise itself as any substance or activity used obsessively to escape from everyday life

 Alcohol and drugs activate the reward center in the brain.
 When activated the brain releases a feel good chemical called dopamine.
 Dopamine can also be released through other addictions such as gambling.
 The brain doesn’t always know the difference between a chemical and behavioral addiction, and both can initiate the release of dopamine.

 The biggest warning sign of cross addiction is using a drug or activity because of the way it makes you feel.
-While doing something because it makes you happy or fulfilled isn’t always a sign of cross addiction, doing it because you don’t want to feel your emotions is.
+While doing something because it makes you happy or fulfilled isn’t always a sign of this addiction, doing it because you don’t want to feel your emotions is.